uxlfoundation/foundation/doc/uxl-foundation-charter.rst

 Some open source implementations of the math domains are available for CPU and GPU but there are gaps that exist and the open source implementations could be further optimized for specific processors.
+Alongside this a documented approach for how to consistently add new hardware targets for the library would help adoption.

 AI Acceleration for DNN Applications and Frameworks - `oneDNN`_
 ===============================================================